modrinth/docs/docs/modpacks/format_definition.md

 `server` refers to the *dedicated* server.
 Even though clients technically have a logical server, if something is marked server only, it should not be installed on the client.

 #### `downloads`
 An array containing RFC 3986 compliant URIs where this file may be downloaded.
+URIs MUST NOT contain unencoded spaces or any other illegal characters according to RFC 3986.
 Only URIs from the following domains are allowed:
 - `cdn.modrinth.com`
 - `edge.forgecdn.net` (CurseForge)
 - `github.com`